cm-awais/sar_performance_metrics/README.md

 * Experiment with different hyperparameter settings.
 * Try data augmentation techniques to address class imbalance.
 * Implement additional evaluation metrics beyond basic accuracy.

+**References**

+Due to the text limit in the abstract, we couldn't add references, so we are adding here in the repo:
+* Hou, Xiyue, et al. “FUSAR-Ship: Building a High-Resolution SAR-AIS Matchup Dataset of Gaofen-3 for Ship Detection and Recognition.”
+Science China Information Sciences, vol. 63, 2020
+* Huang, Lanqing, et al. "OpenSARShip: A dataset dedicated to Sentinel-1 ship interpretation."
+IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing 11.1 (2017): 195-208.
+* Simonyan, Karen, and Andrew Zisserman.
+"Very deep convolutional networks for large-scale image recognition." arXiv preprint arXiv:1409.1556 (2014).
+* Selvaraju, Ramprasaath R., et al. "Grad-cam: Visual explanations from deep networks via gradient-based localization."
+Proceedings of the IEEE international conference on computer vision.
+2017.
+* He, Kaiming, et al. "Deep residual learning for image recognition."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2016.
+* Jacob Gildenblat and contributors.
+"PyTorch library for CAM methods" [Github Link](https://github.com/jacobgil/pytorch-grad-cam) 2021